Miguelest07/Warp_Verilog_UART_Tx/README.md

 # Last step: build the design and implement the block

-Go to the top design and now we can see the block we have already created in the Default tab .
+Go to the top design and now we can see the block we have already created in the Default tab.
+Click on source and open the TopDesign file to put the blocks in the microcontroller, you can find the block inside of the components section in the Default folder.

 ![OFF](https://github.com/Miguelest07/Warp_Verilog_UART_Tx/blob/main/Images/12.PNG)